 For purpose of monitoring conflicting trademarks, the UK should, already now, be treated as any other European country outside the Union.
 Similarly, a watch service for trademarks should extend to Europe instead of the European Union.

 Oppositions based on UK trademarks at EUIPO will suffer a lethal defect upon the UK’s exit of the EU – such trademarks are then no longer suitable prior rights!
 Similar applies to those based on EUTM in the UK against national trademarks.
 The material point in time of validity is that of decision-making, not that of filing.
 The UK and EU will need to resolve this situation in their upcoming negotiations.
 In the interim, a review of options available to cure this likely defect in opposition proceedings is highly recommendable.

 4. Possible Consequences for Design Rights

+For Registered Community Designs, the same as for EUTMs will (have to) apply, so they are also likely to be strongly affected.
 Precautionary re-filings will not be possible outside the grace period of novelty.

 Unlike the European Union, the United Kingdom did not become member to The Hague Agreement concerning industrial designs so that designs that currently extend via the EU designation may also face a similarly concerning situation.

-but UK laws know unregistered design rights protecting against copying of the design in the United Kingdom.
+For Unregistered Community Designs, the legal basis will be gone but UK laws know unregistered design rights protecting against copying of the design in the United Kingdom.
 The latter may become a recourse for those who lost the protection of registered designs due to Brexit.